Lion Case Study

 Prefer to read offline?
 Download the case study here

 Lion Dairy and Drinks is the company behind some of Australia’s most iconic juice brands, including Berri, Daily Juice and Just Juice.
-Hundreds of thousands of bottles pass through its plant in Smithfield, Sydney, every day – and the process is now easier and more streamlined than ever, thanks to
+Hundreds of thousands of bottles pass through its plant in Smithfield, Sydney, every day – and the process is now easier and more streamlined than ever, thanks to new automation from Foodmach.

 In the face of changing juice consumer preferences in Australia, Lion has made a shift to producing a wider variety of premium and specialist beverage products.
 What this means from a production point of view is that Lion is producing a greater number of SKUs in a range of PET and HDPE bottles in sizes from 250ml to 3L – but at reduced production volumes for each format.
 The upshot is that it needs fewer production lines but ones that are highly agile, allowing quick changeovers with minimum downtime, while maximising production efficiency.